abdessamad-elamrani/NextGen--Traffic--Simulator/README.md

 # Next Gen Traffic Simulator
-NG--Simulator is set of scripts that can be used to generate real traffic that mimic any customer traffic, the idea is take a sample pcap from a Customer, clean it up , and then generate a large pcap via pcap that can be tcpreplayed in lab, so can have a perfect simulation of customer issue.
+NG--Simulator is set of scripts that I wrote and can be used to generate real traffic that mimic any customer traffic, the idea is take a sample pcap from a Customer, clean it up , and then generate a large pcap via pcap that can be tcpreplayed in lab, so can have a perfect simulation of customer issue.

 In this use case, 1 VM with 1 linux core can generate up to 40k session, and 0.5 Gbps bandwidth, if you want more, think about manually forking more threads ( nohup ... &), (because tcpreplay is not multihreaded by default ! )**